 The entire complex of Inhotim, hence, the botanic garden including all the galleries, spreads over more than 20 square kilometers.
 It’s located in the northern outskirts of Brumadinho.
 If you are not exactly gimpy, it’s easy to walk there.
 Nevertheless, there is also a local bus between the town center and the gardens.

 It is a garden Eden with an indescribable variety of different species of extraordinary plants.
 The number of different palm trees alone…I think there is no plant on earth that’s not represented in Inhotim.
 Actually, Paz even imported flora from different places in Asia.

 No wonder it is so beautiful since it was the famous landscape artist Roberto Burle Marx who designed the layout for Bernardo Paz.

 Adding Excellence to Beauty

-This paradisiac plantation alone would make every trip to Inhotim worth the effort.
+This paradisiac plantation alone would make every trip to Inhotim worth the time and effort.
 However, the lush gardens are just a rich setting for amazing architecture housing large galleries and white cubes.

 Paz’ complete collection, however, consists of more than 1.300 works.

-Today, everything there is special and beautiful and caring and welcoming: whether it’s the repellent that every visitor can use for free or the little cars that take guests from gallery to gallery.
+Today, everything there is special and beautiful and caring and welcoming.
+Whether it’s the repellent that every visitor can use for free or the little cars that take guests from gallery to gallery.